 “Holy shit.”
 I said peering into the heel of the shoe, which contained a handsome mound of cocaine, perhaps two or three gram’s worth.

 “Is it any good, do you think?”
 He would know.
+We finished up, and bundled excitedly into a nearby alley, already high on the idea of our near future changing.

 Pascal licked his finger and dabbed it in the coke.
 Opening his mouth with a snarl he gingerly applied it to his gum.
 I watched his expression steadily change from one of neutral concentration to a rare and transforming smile.